KTS-Kickside-Technical-School/bnpl-store-be/README.md

 23. Admin able to update Supplier
 24. User add and update product added to cart
 25. Admin Create, Update and Delete Blog
+26. User able to clear all product from cart
 ## Table of completed Endpoints

 | Verb | Endpoint                              | Name                           | Status  |